marco-m/florist/README.md

 - **florist**: this module.
 - **\<project\>-florist**: the installer for **\<project\>**.
 You write this one.
-- **flower** an installable unit, as a Go package, that implements the `flower` interface.
+- **flower** a composable unit, under the form of a Go package, that implements the `flower` interface.
 You can:
   - write it for your project.
   - use 3rd-party flowers (they are just Go packages).
   - use some of the ready-made flowers in this module.
+- **bouquet** a target for the `install` subcommand, made of one or more flowers.
+You can list the installable bouquets with the `list` subcommand.

 ## Files: embed at compile time or download at runtime

 Florist expects your code to use Go [embed](https://pkg.go.dev/embed) to recursively embed all files below directory `files/` (must be this name).
 You will then pass along the embed.FS to the various flowers.

-It is also possible to download files at runtime.

 To see all the embedded files, run `go list -f '{{.EmbedFiles}}'`.

+It is also possible to download files at runtime, using `florist.NetFetch()`.

 ## Templating